Our Favorite Ways To Change Up The Flavor Of Plain Rice

 I often serve this side when we have company for supper.

 It’s easy, I just add 2 teaspoons minced fresh rosemary when I add the broth to cook the rice.
-This assures the rosemary is soft when the rice is served.
+This assures the rosemary herb is tender when the rice is served.

 ~ ~ ~ ~ ~ ~ ~ ~ ~ ~ ~ ~ ~ ~